Is click fraud illegal? Can you go to Jail?

 Marketing | July 15, 2020

 Is click fraud illegal?
 Though it has taken many false starts to get an answer, the answer now is yes.
-Though this has only become absolutely clear in 2020.
+However, this has only become absolutely clear in 2020.
 In Juju, Inc. v.
-Native Media, LLC, (D. Del., June 15, 2020) United States Magistrate Judge Christopher J. Burke of the District of Delaware held that “click fraud” violates the federal Computer Fraud and Abuse Act (CFAA).
+Native Media, LLC (D. Del., June 15, 2020), United States Magistrate Judge Christopher J. Burke of the District of Delaware held that “click fraud” violates the federal Computer Fraud and Abuse Act (CFAA).
 Under this law, you can go to prison for up to 10 years.

 Despite more than a decade of click fraud actions, this landmark judgement is the first time the treacherous waters of the CFAA have been passed despite many attempts.
 The case involved an ongoing click fraud scheme led by a Florida-based husband and wife team.
 The opinion states: “click fraud” can occur when “either a (natural) person, automated script, or computer program, sometimes referred to as a `bot,’ simulates the click activity of a legitimate user by clicking on the Program Data displayed, but without having an actual interest in its subject matter or content.”

 The court ruling cements CFAA as a central anti-click fraud weapon.
 It puts would-be fraudsters on notice with the increasing use of using botnets, sophisticated bot traffic, and click farms to invalidate clicks and hurt advertising campaigns.

 The penalties under the CFAA are prison terms with maximum limits of 1 to 10 years, depending on the extent of the violation.
 The penalties for conspiracy to violate or for violations or attempted violations are up to $250,000 for individuals and $500,000 for organizations.

 The testing of click fraud laws over the past decade